allison9y/prestoi/README.md

 ## The PreStoi installation requires two steps:
 ### 1. Alphafold3 installation.
-### 2. Configure Alphafold3 to Stoichiometry Prediction program.
+### 2. Install PreStoi and Configure Alphafold3 for Stoichiometry Prediction.

 ## 1. AlphaFold3 installation.
 (Skip to step 2 if AlphaFold3 has already been installed)